RichardValerosoUniverse/World-at-35/security.md

 Get a life and follow Jesus Christ.
 My Time comes.
 Who am I to disagree?
-I am MOT LOST at all.
+I am NOT LOST at all.
 Go to Hell, my enimies!

+Why not?
+COCONUT is a giant nut 🥜